 In addition, the surgery may change mechanisms in the brain driven by genes, as well as hormones that affect consumption.

-Much of this evidence comes from studies with rats, as noted in an overview published this spring in the online issue of Obesity Reviews.
+Much of this evidence comes from studies with rats, as noted in an published this spring in the online issue of Obesity Reviews.

 For example, after scientists performed bypass surgery on rats that don’t like alcohol, the rodents developed a taste for the intoxicant.

 In the sleeve, now the most common procedure, the surgeon divides the stomach and staples it vertically, creating a tube or banana-shaped pouch able to hold much less food.
-This procedure has roughly similar outcomes to a bypass, according to a 2014 review by the Cochrane Group.
+This procedure has roughly similar outcomes to a bypass, according to a 2014 by the Cochrane Group.
 However, it’s newer, so there is less information available about the long-term effects.

 One study found that alcohol blood levels rose faster and stayed higher longer after a banding procedure, but another study found no changes.
 An ASMBS guideline on the topic, written by a team led by Parikh, concluded that more research is needed to settle the question.